pranjalkatiyar-sys/T20_DATASET_ANALYSIS/README.md

 # T20_DATASET_ANALYSIS

+In this project we are trying to find the top 10 best cricket team using PowerBI analyticle tool.
-In this we will get the real dataset on T20 world cup and analyse it using PowerBI and update and filter the data using python,pandas.
+This is the real time data on which we applied data preprocessing, data cleaning using python and data visualization using PowerBI.